 Dutch Easter (Pasen) usually refers to Easter Sunday (Eerste Paasdag) and Easter Monday (Tweede Paasdag).
 Good Friday is not a public holiday in the Netherlands.

 Dutch children spend the morning of Easter Sunday decorating hard-boiled eggs with brightly colored paint and hunting for hidden chocolate eggs.
 The common explanation for the symbolism of Easter eggs is that they are a symbol of rebirth and fertility, but eggs could also be regarded as a pars pro toto (or "part for the whole") replacement for the ritual sacrifice of chickens, a legacy of the region's prehistoric religions.

 Combining wheat, the end result of the harvest, with eggs in baked goods, such as enriched breads and cakes was once perhaps a symbolic offering to appease the so-called "vegetation demon".
 Traditionally, the Dutch breakfast table contained various light wheat-based Easter breads and braided loaves, bread rolls as well as pumpernickel, some of which were a once a gift given to one's godchildren on Easter.

 One of the most popular Easter breads surviving today is the Paasstol, a richly fruited loaf with a center of soft almond paste.

-You'll also find molded butters in hen, bunny or lamb shapes on the table.
-Other brunch items include smoked fish such as salmon and eel, vlaaien (fruit-filled pies), yellow pastries and treats, including egg-rich advocaat liqueur, eierkoeken ("egg cakes") and Jodenkoeken (a type of buttery Dutch short-bread), and other more typical Dutch breakfast items.
+You'll also find molded kinds of butter in hen, bunny or lamb shapes on the table.
+Other brunch items include smoked fish such as salmon and eel, vlaaien (fruit-filled pies), yellow pastries and treats, including egg-rich advocaat liqueur, eierkoeken ("egg cakes") and Jodenkoeken (a type of buttery Dutch shortbread), and other more typical Dutch breakfast items.